zendframework/zend-coding-standard/docs/book/v2/ruleset.md

 ```

 ### Squiz.Strings.EchoedStrings
-Simple strings should not be enclosed in parentheses when being echoed.
+Strings should not be enclosed in parentheses when being echoed.
 ```php
 // "Valid: Using echo without parentheses. echo 'Hello';